hanchau/glogging/content/post/understanding_hyperloglog.md

 26. main()
 ```

-Approach 3: There's a lot going on in the third approach.
+Approach 3: A lot is going on in the third approach.
 Let's get the intuition first, and then we can walk through an example to get the Cardinality of a stream using this method.

 ##### Intuition: